Euronymous: 1984–1991

 Euronymous used Dead's suicide to foster Mayhem's "evil" image and claimed Dead had killed himself because black metal had become "trendy" and commercialized.
 In time, rumors spread that Euronymous had made a stew with bits of Dead's brain and had made necklaces with bits of his skull.
 The band later denied the former rumor but confirmed that the latter was true.
 Moreover, Euronymous claimed to have given these necklaces to musicians he deemed worthy, which was confirmed by several other members of the scene, like Bård "Faust" Eithun, and Metalion.
 Morgan Steinmeyer Håkansson of Marduk also confirmed this and that he also owns a piece of Dead's brain matter as well as lead from the shotgun shot, all which were gifted to him by Euronymous.

 Necrobutcher later speculated that taking the photographs and forcing others to see them was a way for Euronymous to cope with the shock of seeing his friend dead.
 He claimed that Euronymous "went into a fantasy world".
 Faust of Emperor believes that Dead's suicide "marked the point at which, under Euronymous' direction, the black metal scene began its obsession with all things satanic and evil".
 Kjetil Manheim said that, after the suicide, Euronymous "tried to be as extreme as he had talked about".
 The suicide caused a rift between Euronymous and some of his friends, who were disgusted by his attitude towards Dead before the suicide, and his behavior afterwards.
-Necrobutcher ended his friendship with Euronymous and quit Mayhem.
 Thus, after the suicide, Mayhem was left with only two members: guitarist Euronymous and drummer Hellhammer.
 Stian "Occultus" Johannsen was recruited as Mayhem's new singer and bassist.
 However, this was short-lived; he left the band after receiving a death threat from Euronymous.